elianasoledadescudero2120/jobberwocky-eliana-escudero/README.md

 Accessible through [http://localhost:3002/job/find](http://localhost:3002/job/find)

-Accepts the same query parameters as ALL method.
+Accepts the same query parameters as ALL method (**requires at least one of them**).
 Works exactly like it, but returns the first job of the resulting set.

 #### C. CREATE (POST)